redhat-developer/yaml-language-server/README.md

 6. Additional Commands:
     * Commands for allowing the user to turn on/off validation of the specific yaml file they are working on

-## Supported VS Code Configuration Settings
-`k8s.filesNotValidating` : List of files you DO NOT want to validate

-`k8s.k8sSchemaOn` : Whether the files are being validated against kubernetes schema

-`k8s.kedgeSchemaOn` : Whether the files are being validated against kedge schema

-NOTE: If both k8sSchemaOn and kedgeSchemaOn are true it defaults to only kubernetes schema so they do not clash.
-Additionally, if k8sSchemaOn and kedgeSchemaOn are both false it defaults to kubernetes schema.
-If you want to turn off schema specific features then use the commands for keybindings `extension.k8s.disableValidation`

-## Supported VS Code Commands for Keybindings
-`extension.k8s.enableValidation` : Enable Kubernetes Validation for the file you are on `extension.k8s.disableValidation` : Disable Kubernetes Validation for the file you are on

 ## Developer Support

 ### Getting started